top of page

 • How This Affects Families and Educators: Improves identification and support for students with dyslexia in IEPs and enhances teacher preparation.

-6. CGS Section 10-14t
+7. Section 10-14t

-7. CGS Section 10-145a(e)
+8. Section 10-145a(e)

-8. CGS Section 10-220a(a)
+9. Section 10-220a(a)

-• Summary: Requires local and regional boards of education to provide in-service training programs that include information on dyslexia.
+• Summary: Requires local and regional boards of education to provide in-service training for teachers and school staff, including instruction on identifying, recognizing, and using evidence-based interventions to support students with dyslexia.

 • How This Affects Families and Educators: Ensures ongoing professional development for educators on dyslexia.